-This conservation hotspot in the heart of the Klein Karoo is approximately 260km from Cape Town, but there are still fynbos elements in selected areas in the reserve.
-At almost 80 000 hectare, this nature reserve offers vast expanses of open space, ideal to escape from the crowds.
+This conservation hotspot in the heart of the Klein Karoo is approximately 162 miles from Cape Town, but there are still fynbos elements in selected areas in the reserve.
+At almost 80 000 hectare, Anysberg Nature Reserve offers vast expanses of open space, ideal to escape from the crowds.
 Cellphone reception is not great, but I never complain when there is an opportunity to get away from technology.

 In Anysberg, everything happens according to nature’s rhythm.
 On my arrival, a large herd of springbok scattered, but quickly stopped when realising I posed no threat.
 Later, I passed a gemsbok lazily grazing in the Karoo vegetation.
 Apart from these antelope, you can also look out for Cape mountain zebra and a few other species.